1. Total distance of route?

 About R1700 per person, everything included.

 No special gear.
 The other rider did have a waterproof pant and jersey on over the rest of his clothing which helped a lot in the rain.
 Warm kit is essential in that area in winter.
 And some good knobbly tyres.
-And be prepared as this is the unbeaten track.
-Take some tools and a tyre repair kit with you.
+Be prepared for anything as this is the unbeaten track.
+Pack tools and a tyre-repair kit.

 11. Any must-do activities on the route?

-Stop in Wupperthal and have a look around.
-There is a shoe factory which makes some good leather vellies.
-You could check out the big SALT telescope outside Sutherland.
+Visit Wupperthal and have a look around.
+There is a shoe factory that makes good leather vellies.
+Check out the big SALT telescope outside Sutherland.

 12. Did anything funny happen that you’d like to share?

 We laughed at each other’s falls in the muddy conditions…